testuko/SMHPlus-Guide/docs/guide/README.md

 Conditional Player Sprites
 -----------------------------------
 You can add additional Character IDs for your skin that change your skin when specific conditions are met.<br>
-If a texture is missing from a conditional player skin, it is filled in from the default player skin.
+When a conditional player skin is used all texture information will come from that skin / character ID.

 These are the current conditional player sprites:
 * "[SkinName] + _NB"